 Students will be using technology to enhance and support their learning within our classroom.
 In 5/6 we are lucky to have 30 Chromebooks.
 With the provision of 1:1 technology within the classroom, students access a wide range of unique and educational websites that enhance engagement and learning.
 5/6 will also use iPads and other technologies to access a range of rich learning programs and apps.
 With many aspects of NAPLAN now online, students will also be given opportunities to practise and improve their typing and word processing skills.

 Students are welcome to bring their own technology to school as well.
 Whilst technology is the responsibility of the students, all classrooms are equipped with surveillance cameras, offering a level of security.

-Students in Years 5 and 6 will need blue or black pens, lead pencils, a ruler, a glue stick.
+Students in Years 5 and 6 will need blue and red pens, pencils, a ruler, a glue stick.
 Students are more then welcome to bring additional stationery items to class, like coloured pencils, textas, highlighters, whiteboard markers etc.

 Homework will be handed out every Monday and is due on the Friday of the same week.
 Students will have a homework grid to complete.
 There will be a mixture of set work and a variety of tasks where students can choose which ones they would like to complete.
 I would like parents to sign each activity to confirm they have been completed.

 Students will have an opportunity to borrow books from our school library each week.
 They will need a library bag or plastic bag to take books home in.
-Our library day is Tuesday and borrowing will commence from Week 3 of Term 1.
+Our library borrowing will commence from Week 3 of Term 1.

 During terms 1 and 3, there will be an opportunity for a scheduled chat with your child’s teachers to track your child’s progress and address any concerns.
 However, you do not need to wait until parent teacher conversations to address any issues or concerns.
 Please feel free to come and chat if necessary.